Exploring the Smart Home Potential of Raspberry Pi

 Popular Choices

-Home Assistant OS remains the community favourite thanks to its slick dashboard and 2,000‑plus integrations.
-OpenHAB trades ease for granular rule scripting, while Node‑RED appeals to visual thinkers who prefer drag‑and‑drop logic flows.
+Home Assistant OS remains the community favourite thanks to its slick dashboard and 2,000‑plus integrations. openHAB trades ease for granular rule scripting, while Node‑RED appeals to visual thinkers who prefer drag‑and‑drop logic flows.
 Whichever route you pick, keep daily backups on a second SD card or network share.

 Setting Up Reliable Connectivity